Capture controls

 Seeing paused state

-On macOS, the dock badge reflects whether capture is paused, so you can confirm at a glance before continuing a conversation or sharing a screen.
+The capture pill in the top-right of the app shows whether capture is paused, so you can confirm at a glance before continuing a conversation or sharing a screen.

 Settings changes and relaunch

-Changes to monitors, audio devices, or ignored windows typically require an app relaunch to apply consistently across the capture stack.
-If something still appears after a change, restart Overshow once before assuming a fault.
+Changes to monitors or audio devices typically require an app relaunch to apply consistently across the capture stack.
+Category, custom domain, and allowed-app changes apply on save.
+If something still appears after a hardware change, restart Overshow once before assuming a fault.

 Pause is immediate for Overshow’s capture path; it does not replace muting yourself in a meeting client or closing sensitive windows if your organisation expects that separately.